 South Kensington to Sloane Square

 I chose a fairly roundabout route to Sloane Square, because the area to the south of Kensington – Chelsea – is lovely, and this is the only opportunity on my tubewalk to take in some of the great sights of this part of town.
-Heading south towards the river, I crossed Fulham Road before taking a break for lunch in the pretty little garden next to to the impressive St Luke's Church on Sydney Street.
+Heading south towards the river, I crossed Fulham Road before taking a break for lunch in the pretty little garden next to the impressive St Luke's Church on Sydney Street.
 Built in Bath stone to resemble King's College Chapel in Cambridge, it has a grand neo-Gothic style, and dates from 1824, which roughly translates into a very grand-looking church indeed.

 Sloane Square to Victoria